 What is Direct Market Access?

 DMA disrupts this traditional model by empowering investors to bypass intermediaries and submit orders directly into the exchange order book.
-This order book acts as a centralized registry, showcasing the buy and sell orders of various market participants.
-By accessing the order book, DMA users gain real-time visibility into the depth of liquidity, and prevailing bid-ask spreads for their desired instruments.
+This order book is a centralised registry that showcases various market participants’ buy and sell orders.
+By accessing the order book, DMA users gain real-time visibility into the depth of liquidity and prevailing bid-ask spreads for their desired instruments.

 DMA vs OTC Trading